Information overload annoys me. As much as I try, there is always a steady stream of facts, tips, opinions and trends headed my way.

 What are you going to do?

-Are you going to dive into e-mail marketing, update your website, learn search engine optimization or make an infographic you hope everyone shares across the globe?
+Can you effectively dive into e-mail marketing, update your website, learn search engine optimization or make an infographic you hope everyone shares across the globe?

 If you’re profitable despite online marketing shortcomings, that’s awesome.
 Bravo.
-If you want to make more money, it’s time to make some decisions.
+However, if you want to make more money, it’s time to make some decisions.

-How are you going to spend your time?
+How will you spend your time?
 Be honest about where you fall short and embrace those key personal and business attributes.
 If you do that – and don’t give into making choices with blinders on – you’ll be fine.